mac-comp240/activities_asm_basics/README.md

 messages are generated at compile-time
 - The `-m64` option ensures that the compiler targets a 64-bit machine (leaving this out may work just fine)

-**Suffixes:** The line containing `.SUFFIXES:` sets up a list of filename suffixes that will be treated specially by later targets, called "implicit suffix replacement rules."

-There are two implicit suffix replacement rules in the Makefile.
-They are of the form `.a.b` where `a` and `b` are declared in the `.SUFFIXES` line.
-This is equivalent to writing:
+**Pattern-matching rules:** Makefiles allow us to specify pattern-matching rules, that apply to any files that match the given pattern.
+Pattern rules look just like regular rules, except they contain the special symbol % that is a placeholder for any string.
+A typical pattern might look like this:
 	%.a : %.b

-This means that if any file ending in .a has changed, use the next indented lines to create a file ending in .b.The % sign is a wildcard for any file name prefix.
+This means that if any file ending in `.b` has changed, use this rule to generate a target file with the same base name, but ending in  `.a`.

+In the body of the rule, we use a set of special codes to refer to the target filename, the prerequisite files, and the root name:
+- `$@` refers to the target name, `%.a` (with % replaced by the actual root name)
+- `$<` refers to the first prerequisite name `%.b` (with % replaced by the actual root name)
+- `$*` refers to the root name

-In our Makefile, we have two suffix rules:
+In our Makefile, we have two pattern rules: one for generating assembly code with the compiler from a C code file:
-    .c.s:

-This indicates a rule to generate a .s file from a .c file.
-Any .c files serves as a prerequisite for the corresponding file ending in .s, so changes to any .c file may trigger this rule.

-    .c.d:
+    %.s: %.c

+and one that generates assembly code by first creating an executable, and then disassembling it to build a full assembly program:

+    %.d: %.c

+The first rule will trigger any time a `.c` file is modified, **if** the `.s` file is a prerequisite somewhere.
+The rule uses the -S compiler option to force the generation of a `.s` file, using the `.c` fileas the source

+The second rule will trigger any time a `.c` file is modified, **if** the `.d` file is listed as a prerequisite somewhere.
-This indicates a rule to generate a .d file from a .c file.
-Notice that this rule does three things: it compiles the program, it runs `objdump` to generate the disassembled assembly file, and it removes the executable (you could remove that line if you want to be able to run the executable).
+The rule  does three things: it compiles the program, it runs `objdump` to generate the disassembled assembly file, and it removes the executable (you could remove that line if you want to be able to run the executable).

-**Limitations:** As it is, this won't work for our code example, because we need to give two .c files to the compiler command.
+**Limitations:** As it is, this won't work for our code example, because we need to give two `.c` files to the compiler.
 But we'll fix that later.

 **The `files` target:** This target makes the specified assembly code files by triggering other targets above it.
 Use this as your main `make` target.
 Right now, it only seeks to make `swap.s`, but we'll